openplans/shareabouts/doc/CONFIG.md

      name="submitter_name"
 	 size="30" placeholder="Type Your Name Here">

-The *optional* setting is interesting.
-It adds some text to the form label, but it also is used when validating your form, so if optional is omitted or set to false, the user will get an error if they don't provide a value.
+The *optional* setting adds some text to the form label, but it also is used when validating your form, so if optional is omitted or set to false, the user will get an error if they don't provide a value.